Rower Maintenance Guide

 This is important for your safety and to maintain your warranty (please see the section about your warranty and servicing, at the bottom of this guide).

-Check the tightness of all fixing screws once a year, and tighten where they’re loose.
+- Every 2-3 months, depending on use, check the tightness of all fixing screws and tighten where they’re loose.
 Do not overtighten them though (it’s a fine balance).

 Resetting your rowing machine

-If the electronic components of your exercycle are not working (or perhaps you’ve recently performed maintenance), you might need to just reset it.
+If the electronic components of your rowing machine are not working (or perhaps you’ve recently performed maintenance), you might need to just reset it.

-Most exercycle has a reset button and or a few buttons on the console that need to be pushed – check your manual for instructions (most are online).
+Most rowing machines have a reset button and or a few buttons on the console that need to be pushed – check your manual for instructions (most are online).

 If it is still not working, contact us.